kreshank/WordHunt-App/README.md

 ## Description

-This app can be used to create random word-search boards and solve existing ones with a simple and intuitive user interface.
+This app should be capable of creating random (and custom) WordHunt boards, allowing for millions of unique games.
+There will soon be a more beautiful and intuitive user interface that allows for smooth and enjoyable gameplay.
+There will soon be a featured custom board solver, local saves, and a more portable system.

 ### Features